 The effective date for adoption of this amendment is annual periods beginning on or after January 1, 2022, although early adoption is permitted.
-The Group is in the process of evaluating the impact of the amendment.
+The Group has evaluated the amendment and the impact is not expected to be material.

 On February 12, 2021 International Accounting Standards Board (IASB) has issued amendments to IAS 8 Accounting Policies, Changes in Accounting estimates and Errors which introduced a definition of 'accounting estimates' and included amendments to IAS 8 to help entities distinguish changes in accounting policies from changes in accounting estimates.